 Are you a parent or caregiver of a young child interested in participating in research, receiving services from a clinical research program, or advising on program development?
 We’d love to hear from you!
 Please email our research team at email@example.com.

-Dr. Roos is open to collaborative projects with agencies working to develop, implement, or evaluate programs supporting families with young children.
+Dr. Roos welcomes collaborative projects with agencies working to develop, implement, or evaluate programs supporting families with young children.
 Locally, she works with The Wolseley Family Place, Until the Last Child Charitable Foundation, and The Seven Oaks School District.
 Please email firstname.lastname@example.org for more information.

 Undergraduate Students: Honours and/or Volunteers